 Symptoms of Eye Injuries in Dogs

 Many different eye diseases can affect dogs.
-And while ocular symptoms can arise even without an injury, if your dog's eye has a noticeable wound on or around it, perhaps accompanied by blood, it's best you get it checked out.
-Your dog may squint or twitch its eyelid, paw at the injury, blink rapidly, or tear excessively.
+Ocular symptoms can arise even without an injury.
+However, if your dog's eye has a noticeable wound on or around it, perhaps accompanied by blood, it's best you get it checked out.
+Other symptoms of eye injuries include squinting, twitching or spasming of the eyelid, pawing at the eye area, blinking rapidly, or excessive tearing.
 Some injuries may even affect your dog's ability to open its eye entirely.
-A bloodshot appearance in the white of the eye could indicate a stick poke and yellow or greenish discharge can signal an infection (which is also a common symptom of pink eye).
+A bloodshot appearance in the white of the eye may indicate trauma or irritation.
+A yellow or greenish discharge can signal an infection.

-Other types of eye problems can result in a redness of the mucosal membrane surrounding the eye, a cloudiness in the eyes, prolonged pupil dilation or an asymmetrical appearance of the eyes, and light sensitivity.
+Other types of eye problems can result in a redness of the mucosal membrane surrounding the eye, a cloudiness in the eyes, prolonged pupil dilation, asymmetrical appearance of the eyes, and light sensitivity.
 Signs may be present in one or both eyes, which can sometimes confirm if it's an injury or another issue.

 Causes of Eye Injuries

-Itchy eyes due to allergies or a mild irritation can cause your dog to injure itself, by pawing at its eyes or rubbing its face on something.
-If this rubbing continues, an ulcer or scratch can form on the cornea.
+Itchy eyes due to allergies or a mild irritation can lead to eye injuries if your dog is pawing at the eyes or rubbing on something.
+If this behavior continues, an ulcer or scratch can form on the cornea.

-Eye injuries may be mild to severe and can be diagnosed by your vet as a corneal laceration (cut or scratch to the eye surface), a corneal ulcer (from chemicals, debris, or a dog's rubbing), a puncture wound (from any foreign object), an eyelid tear, or proptosis (when the eye pops out of its socket).
+Eye injuries range from mild to severe and can generally be diagnosed by your vet with some simple tests.
+Common eye injuries include corneal laceration (cut or scratch to the eye surface), corneal ulcer (from chemicals, debris, or rubbing), puncture wound (from any foreign object), eyelid trauma, or proptosis (when the eye pops out of its socket).

 After that, take your dog to the vet.
 The vet will ask the details of the injury, followed by an examination with several eye tests to assess tear production, look for ulcers or lacerations, and measure the intraocular pressure of the eye.
 Depending on the diagnosis, a simple treatment of eye medication and a follow-up exam may be recommended.
 However, severe injuries may require a referral to a veterinary ophthalmologist for surgical treatment.
-In some instances, surgical extraction of the eye (enucleation) is performed, although your vet will do everything he can to save it.
+In severe cases, surgical extraction of the eye (enucleation) may need to be performed.
+However, your vet will do everything possible to save the eye.
 Do note, however, that some injuries may cause permanent blindness.

-If your dog is sent home with eye medication, apply it exactly as prescribed, putting drops in first and then applying any ointments.
-Most dogs with eye injuries will also need to wear an E-collar (the infamous cone) to keep it from pawing or rubbing its eye.
+If your dog is sent home with eye medication, apply it exactly as prescribed.
+If more than one eye medication is prescribed, put drops in before applying ointments.
+Be sure to wait about five minutes between each eye medication.
+Most dogs with eye injuries will also need to wear an E-collar (the infamous cone) to prevent from pawing or rubbing at the eye.
 The collar will also help protect the eye from hazards around the home.
 The E-collar should be worn at all times unless your vet gives you exceptions.

-Do not skip or postpone follow-up visits, as eye problems require close monitoring and can deteriorate without you realizing it.
-If your dog's eye looks worse and it's not yet time for a checkup, call your vet right away, rather than waiting.
+Do not skip or postpone follow-up visits.
+Eye problems require close monitoring and can deteriorate without you realizing it.
+If your dog's eye looks worse and it's not yet time for a checkup, call your vet right away rather than waiting.

 How to Prevent Eye Injuries

-Sure, accidents happen, but ultimately, keeping your dog safe and preventing injury resides in your hands.
-Socializing your dog and taking measures to prevent dog fights can avoid costly medical bills down the road.
-If your dog is prone to fighting, leave it home when attending your next get-together.
-And since socializing begins at home, teach your cat and dog to get along to reduce the chance of a claw swipe.
-Watch your dog when it heads outdoors and don't allow it to roam free.
-It's also best to teach your dog not to hang its head out of the car window while you're driving (even though it's fun) and always keep dangerous chemicals out of its reach.
+Accidents happen, but keeping your dog safe and preventing injury resides in your hands.
+Socialize your dog and take measures to prevent dog fights to avoid costly medical bills down the road.
+Teach your cat and dog to get along to reduce the chance of a claw swipe.
+Watch your dog outdoors, especially in areas with lots of underbrush.
+Don't allow your dog to roam free.
+It's also best to teach your dog not to hang its head out of the car window while you're driving (even though it's fun).
+Always keep dangerous chemicals out of reach.